nanobox-io/nanobox-docs/source/getting-started/nonpersistent-writable-dirs.html.md

 ```

 #### Nested Directories Will Be Ignored
-When specifying `nonpersistent_writable_dirs` in your Boxfile, you shouldn’t list “nested” directories.
+When specifying `nonpersistent_writable_dirs` in your Boxfile, you shouldn't list “nested” directories.
 For example: dirA and dirA/nested-dir.
 While the writable permissions are recursive, only the parent directory will be honored and the nested subdirectories will not be created.

 #### Nonpersistent Writable Dirs Can't be Inside of Network Dirs
 When defining `nonpersistent_writable_dirs`, be sure the directory you define is not inside of a `network_dir`.
 All network directories are stored in a storage service and files within them cannot be saved to the local filesystem of instances.